 I don’t know about you, but I tend to eat out more in the summer since we’re out and about and tired and getting home just in time to eat dinner.
 It feels so good to know that you have dinner ready when you get home.

-Our whole family LOVES this chicken tortilla soup – it is a huge hit in our home.
-It has a lot of flavor and is perfect for any time of year.
+Our whole family LOVES this healthy chicken tortilla soup recipe – it is a huge hit in our home.
+It has a lot of flavors and is perfect for any time of year.